bradh352/ansible-role-service-freeipa/README.md

  - For security reasons system logins shouldn't allow members to log into systems that are not part of the `ipa_users` group, for instance, service accounts as listed above.
+ - A sudo rule is added called `sudo_allow_admins` which will allow anyone in the `admins` group to sudo on any host.

 ## Variables used by this role